agile-ts/documentation/docs/main/StyleGuide.md

 :::

-If you are familiar with [Typescript](https://www.typescriptlang.org/), you properly want to create some interfaces for your Entity.
+If you are familiar with [Typescript](https://www.typescriptlang.org/), you properly want to create some interfaces for your entity.
-These interfaces belonging to the Entity should be defined here.
+These interfaces belonging to the entity should be defined here.

 **For example** <br />
 In the case of the TODO-Entity, it contains the `TodoInterface`.